-I.Q. or “Intelligent Quotient” is a tool used to measure intelligence.
+IQ or “Intelligent Quotient” is a tool used to measure intelligence.
 Those who score 140 or higher are considered to be geniuses.
-If you don’t score high on an I.Q. test, I wouldn’t worry.
-The I.Q. test is highly problematic as most tests are.
+If you don’t score high on an IW test, I wouldn’t worry.
+The IQ test is highly problematic, as most tests are.
 They ignore race, gender, culture and class.
 The problem with this is that the way questions are articulated and the “correct answers” on them is determined by a specific kind of reasoning or cultural knowledge that is not instinctual to humans, so much as it is shaped by modern thinking.

-I have no idea how I would score on the test, of course I’d feel terrible if I got a low score but that’s really the point of tests isn’t it?
+I have no idea how I would score on the test, of course, I’d feel terrible if I got a low score but that’s really the point of testing isn’t it?
 To categorize people by imposing a standard that suggests these are the good ones and those are the bad ones.
 Creating a pecking order of human importance has never turned out well.
 Just look at, um, human history.
-Don’t even get me started on how I.Q.s were used a determinant for racial eugenics!
-Have you ever taken an I.Q. test?
+Don’t even get me started on how IQ tests were used as a determinant for racial eugenics!
+Have you ever taken an IQ test?
 What was it like?
 Were you satisfied with your score?